1. Underestimating how much money you'll need

 First, not putting money aside now is just postponing the fact that you must put money aside.
 If you don't do it now, you'll have to do it later.
 That will almost certainly mean having to work past your projected retirement age.

 Second, it's harder to give up an expensive lifestyle with a big house and nice car than you might imagine.
 If you reach retirement age and realize you want to keep these luxuries, you'll have to keep working to save extra for a more comfortable retirement.

 Begin to gradually decrease your lifestyle spending ahead of time.

 Look at how much you make a month.
 Driving the newest car can be expensive, and so are cable TV, premium mobile phone plans, and eating dinner out several times a week.

-If you begin to cut down on your monthly spending, you'll have more money left over to put into your savings account, a CD, or another investment that will get you to your savings goal faster.
+If you begin to cut down on your monthly spending, you'll have more money left over to put into your savings account, or other investment accounts, that will get you to your savings goal faster.

 3. Overspending on housing

 Apartment living is very common in Europe and other parts of the world, but it doesn't really jibe with the white-picket-fenced American Dream.
 If you're living in North America and you own a house, there's a good chance it's bigger or more expensive than you need.